monarch-initiative/SilentGenes/README.md

 ![Java CI with Maven](https://github.com/ielis/SilentGenes/workflows/Java%20CI%20with%20Maven/badge.svg)

-"Silent companion" library for performing genome arithmetics with genes and transcripts using [Svart](https://github.com/exomiser/svart).
+"Silent companion" library for performing genome arithmetics with genes and transcripts using _[Svart](https://github.com/exomiser/svart)_.

-_Silent genes_ works with Java 11 or better.
+_Silent genes_ defines models of genes and transcripts.
+Transcript definitions can be sourced from [Gencode consortium](https://www.gencodegenes.org/), or [Jannovar](https://github.com/charite/jannovar).
+The definitions can be stored in JSON format. _Silent genes_ works with Java 11 or better.

 The project is currently in *pre-alpha* stage.